Chi Lăng Stadium (2016): Stadium

 The stadium has a capacity of 20,500 and is built on a land area of 66,530 square meters.
 It features four stands, with the main stand (Stand A) being two stories high and covered with a roof.
 The other stands are lower and do not have roofs.
 Beneath the stands are beverage stalls, functional rooms, and restrooms.

 There are 140 super VIP seats (with desks) located at the center of Stand A. The stadium is equipped with anti-riot fencing and partitions separating the B, C, and D stands.
 It also includes signage systems, functional rooms, an electronic scoreboard, a sound system, and a backup power supply.

 In 2025, the playing surface and its drainage and irrigation systems were upgraded.
 Notably, the turf was changed from Bermuda grass to Zeon Zoysia, a premium grass type specifically used for football pitches and certified by ITGAP.

+The facility was known as the Hòa Xuân Stadium until December 2025 when the Da Nang people's council renamed the venue after the former Chi Lăng Stadium built in 1954.

 Facilities

-With a capacity of approximately 20,500 seats, Hoa Xuan Stadium is considered one of the most modern football-specific stadiums at the club level in Vietnam.
+With a capacity of approximately 20,500 seats, Chi Lăng Stadium is considered one of the most modern football-specific stadiums at the club level in Vietnam.
 All spectator stands are fitted with seating, and only the main stand (Stand A) has a roof.

 Similar to many European stadiums, there is no running track, allowing spectators to view matches at a close distance to the pitch.
 The stadium also includes international-standard facilities such as a press room, locker rooms, medical room, massage room, and a traditional exhibition room for SHB Da Nang FC.
 All facilities are equipped with modern systems and functionally arranged.

-Public Transportation

-You can access Hoa Xuan Stadium by taxi or private vehicles.

-There are also public bus routes that pass near the stadium, including: